INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 				class="shift-up" width="90%">]

 ???
-Let's illustrate the concept of biais using the analogy of shooting arrows on a target.
+Let's illustrate the concept of bias using the analogy of shooting arrows on a target.

-A cross on the target represents the model obtained by applying the learning algorithm to a random training set with a given finite size.
+A cross on the target represents the result a model obtained by applying the learning algorithm to a random training set with a given finite size.

 The perfect model would be located at the center of the target.
-The distance to the target represent the test error (computed with an infinite test data).
+The distance to the target represents the test error (computed with an infinite test data).

 ---
 # Overfit: variance